nplaybook/LoginService/README.md

-# ChatMe
+# LoginService

-This is a web app chat application created on top of Flask
+This is a general authentication service that can be used accross services